-Bathrooms themselves aren’t a breeding ground for toxins, but you will be surprised to know that many of the cleaning products you use contain toxins.
+Bathrooms themselves aren’t toxic, but you will be surprised to know that many of the products you use in the bathroom contain toxins.

 Formaldehyde is known as a class A carcinogen and you would be surprised to know of the many products it is used in.

 It is commonly used as a disinfectant in deodorants, liquid soaps, and shampoos, and also goes by the names, formal, methyl aldehyde, formalin.

 Research has linked this toxin to increased risk of cancer and leukemia.

 Parabens are used as a preservative and found in products like moisturizers, deodorants, and toothpaste.

 It is also listed as alkyl parahydroxy benzoates.

 Parabens can contribute to increased levels of estrogen, a hormone responsible for many types of cancers such as breast, colon, testicular and prostate cancer.

 Phthalates are a kind of industrial plasticizer that is widely used in plastic cups, bottles, and toys and is banned in the EU.

 However, they are also present in bathroom products such as shower gels, shampoos, hairsprays, nail varnish, and perfumes.